Angel0doom/When-Dawn-Struck-Midnight-Progress/README.md

     - ✔️ Planet(s) 0
     - ❌️ Planet(s) 1 - 96

-Preview images or video will be here by oct 5th depends on the time I have left
+Preview images or video will be here by oct 5th depends on the time I have left [prolonged to the 10th due to complications]